 Ishikawa expressed his gratitude to Tamura, saying, "Personally, I had said I wanted to throw a straight pitch, but he said, 'Let's go this way,' and I told him to leave it to me and make sure he could throw well.
 He led me well."

-His first appearance after the All-Star break was against Rakuten Eagles on July 30th, where he pitched 4 1/3 innings and gave up 7 runs, and then against Softbank Hawks on August 6th, where he gave up 8 runs in 5 innings, continuing his disappointing mounding performances.
+His first appearance after the All-Star break was against Rakuten Eagles on July 30th, where he gave up 7 runs in 4 1/3 innings, followed by another disappointing performance against Softbank Hawks on August 6th, where he gave up 8 runs in 5 innings.

 Still, in the Orix Buffaloes game on August 26th, there was no win or loss, but he threw 96 pitches in 6 innings, allowing hit 9, 3 strike out, 1 BB, and 1 runs.
 He threw 17 pitches in the fourth inning, of which only three pitches were fastball.
 I wonder if the reason why there were so many inning breaking ball was because I felt that the Orix Buffaloes batting line was aiming for fastball.